 While at Mayer Brown, Archis has undertaken a number of pro bono matters, including litigation at the trial and appellate levels and public policy work on human rights issues.
 He is a co-chair of the amicus committee of the North American South Asian Bar Association, and serves on the Hindu American Foundation’s Legal Advisory Team.

-Archis is a member of the firm’s Committee on Diversity and Inclusion and the Washington, DC office’s recruiting committee.
+Archis is the Washington, DC office’s hiring partner and a member of the firm’s Committee on Diversity and Inclusion.
 He joined Mayer Brown in 2003 after clerking for Judge Leonard I. Garth of the United States Court of Appeals for the Third Circuit.